Start9Labs/docs/src/device-guides/truenas/backups.md

 ## Create a Shared Folder

 1. Ensure you have already created a ZFS disk pool in `Storage > Pool` as a place to store your backups.
-If you need help with this step, see the <a href="https://www.truenas.com/docs/scale/scaletutorials/storage/pools/createpoolscale/#creating-a-pool" target="_blank">TrueNAS documentation</a>.
+If you need help with this step, see the [TrueNAS documentation](https://www.truenas.com/docs/scale/scaletutorials/storage/pools/createpoolscale/#creating-a-pool).

 1. In the TrueNAS UI, create a user for writing backups.
 Go to `Accounts > Users > ADD`.